Geauga Park District

 Swine Creek Reservation

 Located in the heart of Geauga County's Amish Country, this 400-acre park preserves an important ecologically sensitive area along Swine Creek, a tributary of the Scenic and Wild Grand River.
 Six miles of trails provide access to the wetlands, meadows, and forests of this beautiful northeast Ohio park.

-This large Geauga County park is mainly wetland. well-maintained multipurpose trail here runs on the path of an old interurban railway, and provides great views of the wetlands on both sides of the trail. large colony of Great blue Herons makes a home in an area of the park, but is not accessible to the general public, except for on certain planned occasions.
+This large Geauga County park is mainly wetland.
+A well-maintained multipurpose trail here runs on the path of an old interurban railway, and provides great views of the wetlands on both sides of the trail.
+A large colony of Great blue Herons makes a home in an area of the park, but is not accessible to the general public, except for on certain planned occasions.

 To find out more about Geauga County Park District, visit their website at geaugaparkdistrict.org.